-Oxidase test checks the production of cytochrome-c oxidases, whose presence in the test organism becomes evident by the formation of the blue-purple coloured complex (indophenols) by the oxidation of TMPD (tetramethyl phenylenediamine dihydrochloride) reagent.
-In the reduced form, the TMPD oxidase reagent remains colourless.
-Therefore, we can say that the oxidase reagent functions as both “redox indicator and mediator”.
+Oxidase test checks the production of cytochrome-c oxidases, whose presence in the test organism becomes evident by the formation of the blue-purple coloured complex (indophenols).
+It uses TMPD (tetramethyl phenylenediamine dihydrochloride) reagent.

-The enzyme cytochrome oxidases carry an iron-containing haemoprotein, generally exists within the mitochondrial cell of aerobic organisms.
-The enzyme cytochrome oxidases are a part of the respiratory chain, which uses oxygen as a final electron acceptor.
+The enzyme cytochrome oxidases carry an iron-containing haemoprotein, and generally exist within the mitochondrial cells of the aerobic organisms.
+The enzyme cytochrome oxidases contribute to a part of the respiratory chain, and uses oxygen as a final electron acceptor.

 Content: Oxidase Test

 Oxidase test refers to a biochemical test that differentiates organisms into oxidase-positive and oxidase-negative microorganisms, based on the existence of cytochrome oxidase enzyme in the electron transport chain system.